entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character 283 in 'early gnathostome phylogeny dataset'.
 Zhu *et al*.
 (2009, Character 70), and references therein; Zhu *et al*.
 (2013), Character 242; Choo *et al*.
 (2017), Character 229; Zhu Y. *et al*.
 (2022), Character 287.

 > - Clement *et al.* (2024): "Friedman (2007, char.
 169) defined a character as the absence or presence of “denticle field of parasphenoid with anteriorly divergent lateral margins.”
-This character reflects if the denticles covered the anterolateral margins of the parasphenoid that flare anteriorly (character 147)."
+This character reflects if the denticles covered the anterolateral margins of the parasphenoid that flare anteriorly (Character 147)."

 > - The coding of *Qujingodus* is 0.